 We are also subject to evolving EU and UK privacy laws on cookies and similar technologies and eMarketing.
 In the EU and the UK, regulators are increasingly focusing on compliance with requirements in the online behavioral advertising ecosystem, and current national laws that implement the ePrivacy Directive are highly likely to be replaced by an EU regulation known as the ePrivacy Regulation which will significantly increase fines for non-compliance.
 In the EU and the UK, informed consent is required for the placement of a cookie or similar technologies on a user's device and for direct electronic marketing.
 The GDPR also imposes conditions on obtaining valid consent, such as a prohibition on pre-checked consents and a requirement to ensure separate consents are sought for each type of cookie or similar technology.
-While the text of the ePrivacy Regulation is still under development, a recent European court decision and regulators' recent guidance are driving increased attention to cookies and tracking technologies.
+While the text of the ePrivacy Regulators is still under development, a recent European court decision and regulators' recent guidance are driving increased attention to cookies and tracking technologies.
 If regulators start to enforce the strict approach endorsed in recent guidance, this could lead to substantial costs, require significant systems changes, limit the effectiveness of our marketing activities, divert the attention of our technology personnel, adversely affect our margins, increase costs, and subject us to additional liabilities.
 Regulation of cookies and similar technologies, and any decline in the use of cookies or similar online tracking technologies as a means to identify and potentially target players, may lead to broader restrictions and impairments on our marketing and personalization activities and may negatively impact our efforts to understand our players.

 Additionally, Internet-connected devices and operating systems controlled by third parties increasingly contain features that allow device users to disable functionality that allows for the delivery of advertising on their devices, including through Apple's Identifier for Advertising, or IDFA, or Google's Advertising ID, or AAID, for Android devices.
 Device and browser manufacturers may include or expand these features as part of their standard device specifications.
 Advertising identifiers are frequently used as a means to deliver targeted advertising to devices.
 While historically we have conducted limited advertising to our players in our games (often referred to as "ad monetization"), it is a meaningful way to generate revenue for many mobile game companies.
 We introduced ad monetization mechanics as a limited pilot program and expanded it throughout 2021 and 2022 into our legacy social casino games.
-In addition, our Tetris®-branded mobile game and all ten Brainium games currently generate most of their revenue through ad monetization.
-Since we intend to continue to qualify and scale in-game advertising to generate revenue, we will be limited in how and to whom we can present with ingame advertising, which could adversely affect our ability to generate revenues from advertising.
+In addition, our Tetris®-branded mobile game and all ten Brainium games currently generate most of their revenue through advertising, which could adversely affect our ability to generate revenues from advertising.